Burkina Faso breaks ties with Taiwan in fresh blow to island

 - Pressure mounts on USC president to resign after scandals

-Beijing has been seeking to increase pressure on Taiwan’s independence-leaning President Tsai Ing-wen.
+The ruling Communist Party’s military wing, the People’s Liberation Army, has sent fighter planes near Taiwan’s coast a dozen times since Tsai’s election and an aircraft carrier sailing through the 110-mile-wide (170-kilometer-wide) strait that separates them.

 Tsai’s ruling Democratic Progressive Party says it wants stable relations with China, but hasn’t followed Tsai’s predecessor, Ma Ying-jeou, in endorsing the “one China” principle.

+Some analysts say Chinese President Xi Jinping, one of the most powerful Chinese leaders in decades, seems determined to bring Taiwan under Beijing’s control during his time in office, something that would place him in the history books alongside Mao Zedong.

+Xi has warned a Taiwanese envoy that the issue of unification cannot be put off indefinitely.